lillianpetersen/lillianpetersen.github.io/home.md

   <td width="10%">
   </td>
   <td width="60%">
 Thanks for visiting my website!
 I am a undergraduate student at Harvard in the class of 2024 where I am pursuing a degree in Applied Math to Molecular Biology.
-I have completed six research projects on topics that focused on climate change, food shortages, malnutrition, and cancer.
+I have completed six research projects on topics that focused on climate change, food shortages, malnutrition, and cancer, and have two peer-reviewed papers.
 I enjoy computer programming and believe that statistical analysis of big data has a unique power to answer socially relevant questions.

 <br>
 <br>